skullzmedia/phoenix-improved/src/content/blog/how-to-play-and-win-at-goa-casino.md

 ## 💡 How to Play at a Casino in Goa: Step-by-Step
 Step 1: Choose a Casino
-Popular casinos in Goa include Deltin Royale, Big Daddy, and [Phoenix Casino](https://www.phoenixcasino.in/) in Candolim.
+Popular casinos in Goa include Deltin Royale, Big Daddy, and [Phoenixx Casino](https://www.phoenixcasino.in/) in Candolim.
 Each offers entry packages with chips, food, and drinks.

 Step 2: Pay Entry Fee
 Entry usually ranges from ₹2,000 to ₹5,000 and includes game chips.